 Joe Bastianich claims he had witnessed Batali’s inappropriate comments but claimed ignorance to his business partner’s actions.
 Some of the anonymous ex-employees have refuted this, claiming that Bastianich would have been aware that Batali physically harassed employees too.

 However, it’s important to know that both verbal and physical instances of sexual harassment in the workplace are unacceptable.
 According to the U.S. Equal Opportunity Employment Commission (EEOC), workplace sexual harassment encompasses any unwelcome sexual advance or conduct of a sexual nature.
 This could even include sharing offensive material in an email or on a public forum at work.

 Sexual harassment creates an intimidating, hostile or offensive work environment for the victim, which can interfere with their mental and physical health, as well as their job performance.
 In fact, some victims of workplace sexual assault even develop depression, anxiety or PTSD from these incidents.

 If you have witnessed sexual harassment or been a victim yourself, it’s very important to speak up about the matter.
 While allegations against celebrities have been more highly publicized in recent years, workplace sexual harassment has always been a pervasive issue across the vast majority of workplaces in the country.

-To learn more about your options, speak with an employment law attorney about your experience for help.
-A lawyer can help you fight for justice for this disgusting behavior.
+To learn more about your options, speak with an employment law attorney about your unique situation.
+A lawyer can walk you through your options and help make your voice heard.